Resume Tips

 Key Takeaways:

-- Begin your resume by making an unambiguous objective statement.
+- Start your resume with an objective and clear statement.

-- Use bullet points to highlight your achievements.
+- Use bullet points to highlight successes.

 - Emphasize transferable skills.

-- Be sure to use a concise and well-structured format.
+- Ensure conciseness and well-structured format.

 Additional Information